adaeo/LVO-BOT/README.md

 # LVO-BOT
-Discord Bot that plays music and retrieves images from danbooru (as of this update).
+Discord Bot that plays music using Lavalink and retrieves images from danbooru (as of this update).

 # TODO
 - display song title instead of URL when using !queue